mavryk-network/mavryk-protocol/docs/atlas/smart_rollups.rst

 #. **PVM**: A Proof-generating Virtual Machine is a reference
    implementation for a device on top of which a smart rollup can be executed.
-This reference implementation is part of the Tezos protocol and is the unique source of truth regarding the semantics of rollups.
+This reference implementation is part of the Mavryk protocol and is the unique source of truth regarding the semantics of rollups.
 The PVM is able to produce proofs enforcing this truth.
    This ability is used during the final step of refutation games.

 #. **Inbox**: A sequence of messages from the Layer 1 to smart rollups.
-   The contents of the inbox are determined by the consensus of the Tezos protocol.
+   The contents of the inbox are determined by the consensus of the Mavryk protocol.

 #. **Outbox**: A sequence of messages from a smart rollup to the Layer 1.
    Messages are smart contract calls, potentially containing tickets.